In today’s video, I will go through a 2-minute fix for hip pain when squatting

 Foam Roll Out the Quads

 Bend one knee, placing your shin on the floor.
 Put the foam roller under the other thigh and lengthen your leg out behind you.
 Support yourself with your hands in front of you.
 Using a full foam roller, roll out the front of the thigh from just below the hip joint to just above the knee joint.
-With this exercise, we are loosening up the quads and a little bit of the hip flexors.
+With this exercise, we are loosening up the quads and a few hip flexors.

 Perform one set of 5 reps and progress to 10 reps in a smooth, controlled movement with a light to medium intensity.